All Episodes

 Because if it's true, then President Obama ought to be firing everybody he can over there who thought about this idea.

-See, this is this is just isn't it classic?
+See, this is, this is just, isn't it classic?

-Boy, uh better somebody better tell Obama who's doing this, somebody better make him aware of what's going on here.
+Somebody, you better make him aware of what's going on here.

-I hope he never gets found.
+Whoever that guy is, I hope he never gets found.

 I'm listening to these guys.